being largely a mountain railroad, I've gotten a lot of practice casting

 and machinery for the elevator (towards the far end of this photo), plus a

 number of other details, and of course, painting.
-This elevator is by far
+Until recently this elevator

 - Structural lighting is ongoing and looks great.

 - Hideaway Park is nearing completion.
-I just planted a forest of
+Lacks one final condo, and a

 - West Portal is about 4/5 complete.
 I still need to repair some damage that